jacksongrove/impossibly/tests/README.md

-# Imagination Engine Tests
+# Impossibly Tests

-This directory contains various tests for the Imagination Engine library, organized by test purpose.
+This directory contains various tests for the Impossibly library, organized by test purpose.

 ## Test Structure